 One of the first symptoms a constipated cat may show is having less frequent and strained bowel movements.
 Often, the cause is simply a lack of fiber, dehydration, or inactivity.

-Sometimes stress, medication, parasites, intestinal blockages, neurological problems or pelvic injury can cause constipation.
+Sometimes stress, medication, parasites, intestinal blockages, neurological problems, or pelvic injury can cause constipation.
 Older cats are most susceptible.
-It is always prudent to call a veterinarian if more serious symptoms like abdominal pain, nausea and loss of appetite are evident.
+It is always prudent to call a veterinarian if more serious symptoms are evident, like abdominal pain, nausea, and loss of appetite.

-The fiber and water content in pumpkin makes it a good remedy to eliminate occasional constipation.
+The insoluble fiber and water content in pumpkin makes it a good remedy to eliminate occasional constipation.
 Pumpkin can also benefit your cat because it aids in digestion and contains many of the vitamins and minerals a cat needs to stay healthy.

-The best way to keep your cat from becoming constipated is to make sure that its water intake is sufficient.
-One way to accomplish this is to feed your pet canned food instead of dry food, because canned food has moisture.
+The best way to keep your cat from becoming constipated is to make sure that his water intake is sufficient.
+One way to accomplish this is to feed your pet canned food instead of dry food because canned food has moisture.